jupyter-naas/awesome-notebooks/README.md

 <a href="https://www.naas.ai/free-forever" target="_blank">Open your account</a><br>

-## 😎 Naas templates
+## 😎 Naas Templates

-The aim of this repository is to be the largest aggregator of production ready  <a href="https://jupyter.org" target="_blank">Jupyter Notebooks</a><br> templates. templates**.
+The aim of this repository is to be the largest aggregator of production ready  <a href="https://jupyter.org" target="_blank">Jupyter Notebooks</a><br>
+templates.

 The repository is organized by source/tools.

-Published by Naas community ⭐️.
+Managed by Naas core-team and community ⭐️.

 *An open-source software (OSS) or project, is code that is designed to be publicly accessible.
 There is an enormous opportunity to develop your skills and personal branding by being an « Open-source contributor ».*